kaefer3000/ldf-turingmachine/README.md

 ## tl; dr

 In [sample.out](sample.out) you find the output of the Turing Machine implementation programmed to check 6 for divisibility by 3.
 In the last iteration, the accepting state has been reached.
+The transition function for divisibility by 3 is given  in [divisible-by-3.ttl](divisible-by-3.ttl).
+The rules to process Turing Machine specifications are in [tmrules.n3](tmrules.n3).

+## Description

+The Turing Machine consists in a tape, the transition function, and information about the current state of the machine.
+Those are all retrievable as Linked Data and get processed by generic rules ([tmrules.n3](tmrules.n3)).
+Linked Data-Fu is then programmed to retrieve all the data and act according to the rules.
+As it takes some effort to upload the data for the tape, the transition function, and machine state, and to run Linked Data-Fu step-wise while creating interesting and clear output to the user, we provide demonstration scripts that automate the proeces for some examples.

 ## Steps to try it yourself:
 * Obtain requirements